mieszkosabo/florence-state-machine/README.md

 First of all, notice how we described our whole system in this nice, readable way without even using this library!
 That was one of the design goals of `florence-state-machine`: You don't have to learn any new syntax to use it, it's just TypeScript.

 So what exactly does this library do?
-You can think of it as an execution engine for your actions.
-In case of simple actions it just updates the state based on your reducer, however in case of effects it will execute them and, if the state didn't change in the meantime, it will send the outputted action to the machine.
+You can think of it as an execution engine for your events.
+In case of simple events it just updates the state based on your reducer, however in case of effects it will execute them and, if the state didn't change in the meantime, it will send the outputted event to the machine.

 Now, let's use it in a React component: